SAP-archive/cloud-bulletinboard-ads/Security/Exercise_22_DeployApplicationRouter.md

 ```
 > **Important Note:** The value of `identityzone` (e.g. `<<your user id>>trial`) matches the value of `subdomain` of the subaccount and represents the name of the **tenant** for the next steps.

 - Enter `cf routes` to see which routes are already mapped to your applications.
-Every tenant consuming your application needs his own route, prefixed with the tenant name (e.g. `d012345<<your user id>>-approuter-<<your user id>>.cfapps.<<region>>.hana.ondemand.com`) and needs to be created with the following command:
+Every tenant consuming your application needs his own route, prefixed with the tenant name (e.g. `<<your user id>>trial-approuter-<<your user id>>.cfapps.<<region>>.hana.ondemand.com`) and needs to be created with the following command:
 ```
 $   cf map-route approuter cfapps.<<region>>.hana.ondemand.com -n <<your user id>>trial-approuter-<<your user id>>
 ```